simonmichael/hledger/hledger/hledger.m4.md

 ```rules
 fields FIELDNAME1, FIELDNAME2, ...
 ```
-A fields list (the word "fields" followed by comma-separated field names) is the quick way to assign CSV field values to [hledger fields](#field-names).
+A fields list (the word "fields" followed by comma-separated field names) is optional, but convenient.
-(The other way is [field assignments](#field-assignment), see below.)
+It does two things:

-A fields list does does two things:
+1. It names the CSV field in each column.

-1. It names the CSV fields.
+   This can be convenient if you are referencing them in other rules, so you can say `%SomeField` instead of remembering `%13`.

-   This is optional, but can be convenient later for interpolating them.
+2. Whenever you use one of the special [hledger field names](#field names) (described below), it assigns the CSV value in this position to that hledger field.

-2. Whenever you use a standard hledger field name (defined below), the CSV value is assigned to that part of the hledger transaction.
+   This is the quickest way to populate hledger's fields and build a transaction.

 Here's an example that says
 "use the 1st, 2nd and 4th fields as the transaction's date, description and amount;